mwaseem75/iris-mlm-explainer/README.md

 - 'Avg.
 Area Number of Bedrooms': Avg Number of Bedrooms for Houses in the same city
 - 'Area Population': The population of city house is located in
 - 'Price': Price that the house sold at
+NOTE: Column Name are modified and Id column is added in the dataset

 ## Credits